| Picturing the Human (Body and Soul):A Reading of Blade Runner

 around their small heads and bodies, these gangs of street-urchins embody

+the dehumanized future of mankind on its machine-ridden planet.
 The question of whether human flourishing is possible in such an age

 is one which this film insistently poses, but it does so in a very specific